ismailceylan/type.js/readme.md

 parent mechanism can bubble.
 That means if you call parent in a type method, it'll let you to access parent type, obviously.
 If we call parent in the method that we accessed from child then that make us dive one level deeper again in the inheritance.
 You can imagine that like `parent().parent()` and so on.

-parent can't be chained.
-This means that you will not have a direct connection with the parent type's parent type. parent returns the value returned by the inherited type's method.
+By the way parent calls can't be chained. parent magical method calls return the value returned by the accessed parent type's method.
+This means that you will not have a direct connection with the parent type's parent type.

 ### Let's create instances from types
 ```js